rwaldron/Sublime-JSLint/README.md

 - You need to have NodeJS installed (http://nodejs.org/)

-- The notification needs "notify-send" command if you are using Ubuntu/Linux:
+- For Linux Users: Install "libnotify-bin" lib to enbale "notify-send" command:

-	# apt-get install libnotify-bin
+	- # apt-get install libnotify-bin

-- The notification needs "growlnotify" if you are using OSX:
+- For OSX Users: Install "growlnotify":

-	Download the latest Growl version from http://growl.info/downloads, inside the .dmg file, go to "Extras" folder and install "growlnotify.pkg".
+	- Download the latest Growl version from http://growl.info/downloads, inside the .dmg file, go to "Extras" folder and install "growlnotify.pkg".

-- Do not do this step if you are using the default installation for the other requirements specified in this section!
+- DO NOT DO THIS STEP IF YOU ARE USING THE DEFAULT INSTALLATION FOR THE REQUIREMENTS SPECIFIED IN THIS SECTION!

 	- Update the "node_path" and "notification_command" on your system to the right paths.